hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 #### Lifetimes, Fragmentation & Alignment

 What _really happens_ when you dynamically need memory?
-A compiler throws up its hand and decides it [can never be really sure what you mean](https://en.wikipedia.org/wiki/Undecidable_problem), so it exposes an interface and asks you to think carefully about it and it runs that at runtime.
+A compiler throws up its hand and decides it [can never be really sure what you mean](https://en.wikipedia.org/wiki/Undecidable_problem), so it exposes an interface and asks you to think carefully about it.

-When the need arises... as it often does, you politely ask a kernel for some more memory than what you initially asked for (and sometimes it says no!), and even when it does say yes, it [lies to you about what you're getting](https://en.wikipedia.org/wiki/Virtual_memory) -- and once you get it you have to give it back otherwise memory keeps growing forever - OOM.
+When the need arises... as it often does, you politely ask a kernel for some more memory than what you initially asked for (and sometimes it says no!), and even when it does say yes, it [lies to you about what you're getting](https://en.wikipedia.org/wiki/Virtual_memory) -- and once you get it you have to give it back otherwise memory keeps growing forever - OOM, in a nutshell:

-Let's recap:

 - You need to ask for memory
 - You need to keep _track of this memory_ -- it's _lifetime_
 - You need to give it back